-Almost a fifth (18%) started work in another sector immediately after leaving full-time education and before moving into work in construction (significantly lower than the 37% reported in 2007).
+A fifth (21%) started work in another sector immediately after leaving full-time education and before moving into work in construction (significantly lower than the 37% reported in 2007).

-Workers employed by a company are the most likely to have started work in another sector: 23% compared with 20% for those employed by an agency, and 14% for the self-employed.
+Self-employed and agency workers are less likely to have started work in another sector (17% and 20%) compared with for those employed by a company (26%).